AlaaP5/Medicine_warehouse/README.md

    - Multilingual Support: Both the mobile and web applications support Arabic and English languages, including text and page direction changes (LTR, RTL).

 7- Reporting:
-   - Custom Reports: The system provides at least two customizable reports for warehouse owners and pharmacists, detailing sales and orders over a specified time period.
+   - Custom Reports: The system provides at customizable reports for warehouse owners and pharmacists, detailing sales and orders over a specified time period.